Partnership with Parents

 Lumen Summer camp

 The Summer holidays need to be action packed if your children are going to enjoy them and this can be time consuming and expensive to organise yourself.
-We offer a fortnight of full time fun in the Summer holidays and further details can be found here.
+We offer three weeks of full time fun in the Summer holidays and further details can be found here.

 After school clubs